Aquarius-blake/The_Hive/CONTRIBUTING.md

 ## Contributions

 Contributions are welcome!
 Feel free to fork the repo, open an issue or submit a pull request if you have a way to improve this project or you simply wish to work on it.
-Be sure to read the Guidelines below
+Be sure to read the Guidelines below.

 ## Quick Note
-Please note that any garbage data sent to the database will be deleted to avoid causing unidentifiable bugs, since the database is shared
+Please note that any garbage data sent to the database will be deleted to avoid causing unidentifiable bugs, since the database is shared.

 # `Contributing Guidelines`